 1. Search engines

-Brokers tend to appear at the top of Google searches, in the ‘paid adverts’ section.
-Occasionally you will see genuine direct training providers appear in this area, but this is rarer.
+Brokers often appear at the top of Google searches, in the ‘paid adverts’ section.
+You may also see genuine training providers appear in this area.
 The reason that brokers are able to appear at the top of Google consistently is their advertising budgets are so much bigger than that of a training school.
-Training schools have to pay for vehicles (and space to keep them), insurance, fuel, driving instructor wages, off-road training areas, the list goes on.
+Training schools have to pay for vehicles (and space to park them), insurance, fuel, driving instructor wages, off-road training areas, the list goes on.
 This leaves very little money for advertising, and with Google (and other search engines) being a very expensive way to advertise, it is difficult to compete this way.